Ellie Planner

 Is there a free version?

-Yes, there is a free plan with unlimited tasks and brain dump.
-But the important features – calendar integration, timeboxing, recurring tasks and labels – are only in the paid version.
+Yes, there’s a free plan with unlimited tasks and brain dump.
+But the most important features – calendar integration, timeboxing, recurring tasks and labels – are only in the paid version.
 The free version is actually too limited to really evaluate Ellie.

 Do you sell my data?